brendanhasz/probflow/README.rst

    :width: 30 %
    :align: center

-can be built by creating a ProbFlow Model object:
+can be built by creating a ProbFlow Model:

 .. code-block:: python